VincentChalnot/SidusEAVModelBundle/README.md

 This bundle allows you to quickly set up a dynamic model in a Symfony project using Doctrine.
 Model configuration is done in Yaml and everything can be easily extended.

+> The main feature of this model that exists nowhere else to my knowledge is the possibility to
+> [contextualize data](Documentation/09-context.md) based on **as many contextualization axis you need**.

+All EAV model allows you to contextualize data based on the language or the country (yes: internationalization is a subset of data contextualization), some models allows you to contextualize your data based on some channels or scopes but this particular implementation allows you to manage contextualization axis to conform with your business logic, not the other way around.

 **Main Features:**

 - [The model](Documentation/02-model.md) is defined in [Yaml configuration files](#example), it's easy, it's powerful